We Built an AI Sidekick for Insurance. Our Users Didn’t Even See It.

 What We Used to Build It

-The stack behind this funnel isn’t magic, but it is intentional.
+The stack behind the SmartGuide isn’t magic, but it is intentional.

 Here’s what helped us move fast and stay flexible: